LukasMueIIer/FoamFunctions/readme.md

 ## Solvers
 ### Sim_Master
-provides a class that makes executing and chaining solvers easier
+provides a class that makes executing and chaining solvers easier, runs are defined as sim_step class and then executed via the sim_master

 ## Installation
 Navigato to this directory with the environment sources in which to install this package.